Elissa Slotkin

 CIA Analyst to Michigan Senator

 Slotkin grew up on her family's farm in Holly, Michigan, then went to Cornell and Columbia before joining the CIA as an Iraq analyst.
 She served three tours in Iraq and worked in senior national security roles under Presidents Bush and Obama.
-Her career in intelligence and the Pentagon gave her policy credibility unusual for a first-term legislator when she flipped a Republican House seat in 2018.
+Her career in intelligence and the Pentagon gave her policy credibility unusual for a first-term legislator when she flipped a Republican House majority in 2018.

 Legislative Record